Belgrade, MT, the 12th largest city in Montana, is located in Gallatin County

 Beginning in the late 1980’s into the early 1990’s, Belgrade experienced another spurt of growth with vibrant realty sales.
 Houses were built on vacant lots for the growing population needing a place to call home.

-The population in the city of Belgrade, MT grew 23% from 2000 to 2004, increasing from 5,728 to 7,046.
+From 2000 to 2015, the population in the city of Belgrade, MT grew from 5900 to 7800 residents, increasing by approximately 1900 residents.
 The Belgrade growth plan calls for community expansion to provide more jobs for local residents and to diversify the Belgrade, Montana economic base, which ultimately means Belgrade, Montana land will need to be transferred from Montana agricultural use to Montana non-agricultural use in an effort to accommodate the influx of new citizens.

 Be a part of Belgrade, Montana!
 Search for Belgrade, MT real estate; find your Belgrade, Montana land or western ranch with Taunya Fagan, your Belgrade, Montana Realtor; hunt on your own Montana land, cast in blue-ribbon Montana fishing streams (but always ask for permission); build your Belgrade, Montana home through local, reputable Belgrade, MT builders and Gallatin County, MT contractors; start your Belgrade, Montana commercial, Montana agricultural, or Montana recreation business!